 IoT Device Management allows customers to push remote actions such as software and firmware updates to patch security vulnerabilities and improve device functionality.
 Customers can create jobs on groups of things and can configure the rollout speed across things.
 To execute a device job, you choose your targets, provide a job document that details the action for your devices to take, and choose the type of job (snapshot or continuous).
 Snapshot jobs will end after all targets have received the job, while continuous jobs will never end until canceled – the advantage of this is that any new devices added to a continuous job will be automatically sent the job file.

 Q. What is Fleet Indexing and Search?

 Fleet Indexing and search allows you to find your devices based upon any combination of device attribute or state.
 For example, you can search for the location of all temperature sensors made by a specific manufacturer that detect a given temperature range.
 You can choose to opt-in for Fleet Indexing and search in your Settings within the console.

 Q. What type of devices does IoT Device Management support?

-AWS IoT Device Management can support any device that connects to AWS IoT Core.
+Amazon IoT Device Management can support any device that connects to Amazon IoT Core.